mikespub-org/seblucas-cops/README.md

 1. Release package
   - get latest cops-3.x.x-php8x.zip file from https://github.com/mikespub-org/seblucas-cops/releases

   Note: the release packages `cops-3.x.x-php8x.zip` include the vendor/ packages for a particular PHP version.
-If you have an older (supported) PHP version, you can download the `Source code (zip)` for that release, and run *composer* to update the dependencies:
+If you have an older or newer (supported) PHP version, you can download the `Source code (zip)` for that release, and run *composer* to update the dependencies:
   ```
   $ wget -O cops-3.x.x.zip https://github.com/mikespub-org/seblucas-cops/archive/refs/tags/3.x.x.zip
   $ unzip cops-3.x.x.zip